Search by Algolia

 Retailer Forever 21 took advantage of this trend, launching an AI-powered visual search tool that allows people to shop for clothing based on photos they’ve snapped.
 Among shoppers who used visual search, the company reported a 20% increase in conversions in the first month.

-Visual and voice searching on mobile is likely to only grow in popularity.
-Companies that experiment now with supporting these modes through AI will be in a better position to serve their customers and reap the attendant financial rewards.
+Ecommerce visual search and voice search are likely to only grow in popularity on mobile.
+Companies now experimenting with supporting these modes through AI will be better positioned to serve their customers and reap the attendant financial rewards.

 Benefits of using AI-powered search